 2.2.2 Determination of pH of Aqueous Extracts

 Ten grams (10 g) of each powdered sample were dispersed in 100 mL of distilled water.
 The suspensions were stirred continuously for 10 minutes and then filtered into clean containers.
 Prior to measurement, a digital pH meter was calibrated using buffer solutions of pH 4.0, 7.0, and 10.0.
 Each sample filtrate was analyzed in triplicate, and the average pH values were recorded.

 2.2.3 Proximate Analysis

-The proximate composition—comprising moisture content, crude fat, ash, crude fiber, and crude protein—was determined using standard methods recommended by the Association of Official Analytical Chemists (AOAC, 2019; Method 925.10).
+The proximate composition comprising moisture content, crude fat, ash, crude fiber, and crude protein was determined using standard methods recommended by the Association of Official Analytical Chemists (AOAC, 2019; Method 925.10).
 Carbohydrate content was calculated by difference.

-2.2.4 Gas Chromatography–Mass Spectrometry (GC–MS) Analysis Extraction of samples was carried out using ultrasonic-assisted solvent extraction (UASE) with methanol, following EPA Method 3550.
+2.2.4 Gas Chromatography Mass Spectrometry (GC–MS) Analysis Extraction of samples was carried out using ultrasonic-assisted solvent extraction (UASE) with methanol, following EPA Method 3550.
 The extracts were analyzed using a GC–MS system consisting of an Agilent 6890N gas chromatograph coupled with an Agilent 5973 mass selective detector (Agilent Technologies, Santa Clara, USA).
 Separation was performed on an HP-5 capillary column (30 m × 0.25 mm internal diameter, 0.25 μm film thickness, 5% phenyl methyl siloxane).

 Helium (high purity) served as the carrier gas at a constant flow rate of 1.0 mL/min.
 The oven temperature was initially set at 80 °C (no hold), then increased at 21 °C/min to 200 °C, and further raised at the same rate to 300 °C, giving a total run time of 18 minutes.
 The injector temperature was maintained at 250 °C, while the ion source, quadrupole, and transfer line temperatures were set at 230 °C, 150 °C, and 280 °C, respectively.
 Ionization was achieved using electron impact at 70 eV, and 3 μL of each sample was injected in splitless mode.